moveit/moveit_tutorials/doc/gazebo_simulation/gazebo_simulation.rst

 This tutorial assumes that the robot is set up with `MoveIt Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_, so it is crucial to follow that document first.
 To the best of our knowledge, official FRANKA EMIKA Panda repository doesn't particularly consider Gazebo simulation such that the necessary components to properly simulate the robot in Gazebo are missing with respect to :code:`urdf` and :code:`xacro` files.
-This is a rare incident, since most other robots have those components out of the box.
-Fortunately, there is already a good solution offered in `the blog post <https://erdalpekel.de/?p=55>`_ to this problem.
+This is a rare incident, since most other robots have those components out of the box. *If you have a custom robot, which already works well in Gazebo, you can skip the steps until Step-6.* Fortunately, there is already a good solution offered in `the blog post <https://erdalpekel.de/?p=55>`_ to this problem.
 For the sake of completion though, the procedure outlined in there will be repeated (with improvements) in here as well for preparing the robot for Gazebo simulation.

-**Note that these steps assume that you have cloned franka_ros repository from the source**:
+**Note that these steps assume that you have cloned the** `franka_ros repository <https://github.com/frankaemika/franka_ros>`_ **from the source**:

 1. Fix the robot to the world coordinate system
 2. Add damping to the joint specifications